sporkexec/sporkexec.github.com/_posts/2010-08-19-a-preview-of-musicmonitor.markdown

 title: A Preview of MusicMonitor
 ---

-Well, for the past several weeks I've been writing a service to monitor a collection of music and maintain its metadata.
+For the past several weeks I've been writing a service to monitor a collection of music and maintain its metadata.
 I've finally reached a point where it's not what I'd call "okay."
 It has a ways to go before it's "good," but the most important bits are in place.
 Consider this approximately of early beta quality.

 Let's run through some of the features.
 We've got:
 - Support for MySQL, PostgreSQL, and SQLite storage.
 (Maybe more to come.)